Mortgages

 Documents you will need

 Banks usually request ID, proof of income (employment letter or business registration), recent bank statements, and property information.
-For non-residents, additional proof of assets or income may be required.
-A clear checklist speeds up the process; our mortgage requirements guide lists what to gather.

 Borrowing capacity

 Banks determine how much you can borrow from your income, existing debts, and the property value.
-Multiples and rules differ per lender.
-Our guide on borrowing capacity in Aruba explains the main factors and how to estimate your range.

 From application to disbursement